shlomif/halting-my-real-person-fiction/README.md

 or even Taylor Swift even though all three are wonderful singers.

-Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mainly fanfic and often crossovers and real person fiction.
+Actors should become amateurs and work for fun on amateur films they like by amateur writers who like me write mainly fanfic and often crossovers and even real person fiction.
 As much as I like Kermit the Frog or Lucky Luke they should star along [Chuck Norris and Summer Glau](https://www.shlomifish.org/humour/Muppets-Show-TNI/Summer-Glau-and-Chuck-Norris.html) because they are equally awesome even if real.